Lo-Z/RS232-U/README.md

 	- New Brands and (beta) commands will be added in later firmware versions.

-	- If a (beta) display is tested in, please send a notification confirming the (beta)'s validity and it will be updated in later firmware releases.
+	- If a (beta) display is successfully tested in field, please send a notification confirming the (beta)'s validity and it will be updated in later firmware releases.